shr00mie/gmapslocsharing/README.md

 captcha bypass and seems like the best approach for this use case.

 # ToDo:
-- figure out where things can go wrong. catch said wrong things. provide output to user.
+- Figure out where things can go wrong.
+Catch said wrong things.
+Provide output to user.
-- test and add scenarios for alternative login methods. example would be something like adding dashboard pop-up if using google authenticator and have input be passed from UI to selenium for login.
+- Test and add scenarios for alternative login methods.
+Example would be something like adding dashboard pop-up if using Google authenticator and have input be passed from UI to selenium for login.
-- localization module has been added. if i get some time, i'll use a vpn to start going through the login process for other countries. if you see that the localization dict does not contain the entries for your country, feel free to compose and add a PR.
+- Localization module has been added.
+If I get some time, I'll use a VPN to start going through the login process for other countries.
+If you see that the localization dict does not contain the entries for your country, feel free to compose and add a PR.